SeaGraphData/GSE-Planet-Tasks/README.md

 ## Task 2: Sentinel Hub BYOC Onboarding

-### Summary

-This guide outlines the complete workflow for onboarding a 50TB archive of high-resolution aerial imagery from AWS S3 (us-west-2) to the Sentinel Hub BYOC API for access via Copernicus Browser on the CDSE ecosystem (CreoDIAS).
+This document describes the conceptual workflow used to onboard a large archive (approximately 50 TB) of high-resolution aerial imagery into the Sentinel Hub *Bring Your Own COG* (BYOC) service, with the objective of making the data accessible through the Copernicus Browser within the Copernicus Data Space Ecosystem (CDSE), which operates on CreoDIAS infrastructure.

 A Mermaid code as well as an html Workflow has been added in this project in order to have a better understsandinfg of the process.
-# Sentinel Hub BYOC Onboarding Workflow
-## High-Level Description for a 50 TB Aerial Imagery Archive

-## Overview

-This document describes the conceptual workflow used to onboard a large archive (approximately 50 TB) of high-resolution aerial imagery into the Sentinel Hub *Bring Your Own COG* (BYOC) service, with the objective of making the data accessible through the Copernicus Browser within the Copernicus Data Space Ecosystem (CDSE), which operates on CreoDIAS infrastructure.

-The emphasis is placed on **workflow design, decision-making, and operational reasoning**, rather than on detailed implementation or automation scripts.

----

-## Phase 1 – Data Assessment and Initial Planning
+### Phase 1 – Data Assessment and Initial Planning

 The onboarding process starts with a thorough understanding of the source dataset, which is currently hosted in a private AWS S3 bucket in the us-west-2 region.
 This phase is critical to avoid rework later in the process.